 So, back to the question above?
 Oh yes, it does deliver, but on oomph and power Phantasma could have taken it up two gears and stepped on the gas a little.

-Well, already the intro Incomplete shows you what they can do.
-I was very surprised to find a ballad at the very beginning, a very courageous move of a bunch of musicians very sure of themselves.
-A duet to boot and exceedingly well done.
+Yet, already the intro Incomplete shows you what they can do.
+I was very surprised to find a ballad at the very beginning.
+A very courageous move of a bunch of musicians very sure of themselves.
+The song is a duet to boot and exceedingly well done.
 The Deviant Hearts – the title song – starts of with a classical guitar / piano opening, already making me fear I landed in sugarbabe land of rosy pinkness.
 But then luckily launching into a much more powerful song of a more typical Symphonic Rock and Metal type.
 Nice chorus and containing one of the few solos in this bunch of tracks.
-The third track really getting my attention was Enter Dreamscape like right away.
+The third track Enter Dreamscape really got my attention like right away.
 A Nightwish-esque tune, starting soft, going strong a little while later.
 Good one.

 You know, I spoke about free-wheeling creativity before.
 The Lotus and the Willow breathes this with a vengeance.
 Almost soft rock in style, laid back and dream-like it actually manages to deliver to pretty sturdy solo.
 Now, Crimson Course – the next track – will add renewed energy to The Deviant Hearts.
 A welcome change to the previous song.

 Then what?
 Let’s move to the end.
 Novaturient is a treacherous little puddle of molten rock.
 First getting you into ballad mood with the intro, then taking off Power Metal style with a speedy song that will really rock you along.
 And I really like the solo in this track, good stuff.
 Then comes the center piece.
 Well, yeah!
 At the end, but this is where it sits.
-The last track Let It Die is a well-rounded piece of work, including a bit of all of the above.
+The last track Let It Die is a well-rounded piece of work and sounds somewhat like early Delain as in April Rain.

 The end is actually good proof of the pudding.
-First, the album does not lose any energy towards the end, but actually gets us a very good final delight of an already very good album.
-Will it make it to the divine halls of rocky greatness?
-Not sure, but I admire it for what it is: A very good, kind of epic theme project, expertly executed by very, very good musicians.
+First, Deviant Hearts does not lose any energy towards the end.
+But actually gets us a very good final delight of an already very good album.
+Will Phantasma make it to the divine halls of rocky greatness?
+Not sure, but I admire the album for what it is: A very good, kind of epic theme project, expertly executed by very, very good musicians.
 And I really love its Progressive side that is so unlike what we usually get from Delain.
 Should you buy it?
 If you like story based albums – absolutely.
 If not, well, give it a shot anyway.
 I really liked what I found.

 Go and get it: